The further you are, the faster PgBeam gets.

 Same query through PgBeam served from the edge cache.
 The result is returned without touching the database.
 This is the best case and what the “× faster” badge reflects.

-• • The “× faster” badge compares cache HIT total vs direct total.
+- • The “× faster” badge compares cache HIT total vs direct total, and only appears when PgBeam is actually faster.
 Hover it to see the pool-only (MISS) speedup.

-• • Benchmark results are cached at the CDN for 1 hour and refreshed in the background with new measurements.
+- • Results are cached at the CDN and refreshed in the background with new live measurements.
+If a region hits a transient error, its last known good measurement is retained.